 • PROTECT RENTERS

 Rent and inflation have continuously outpaced wage increases for years.
 That leaves many families struggling to put food on the table.
 People shouldn’t have to rely on clothing donations or school supply drives to make sure their kids have what they need to prosper.
-We need to stem the tide of rising rents and meritless evictions to keep people in their homes.
+We need to stem the tide of crazy rent increases and meritless evictions to keep people in their homes.
 The recent legislation passed by the state legislature is helpful, but what we really need is an advocate who is not afraid to get their hands dirty using that legislation as a tool to protect the people of Hoboken.
 I pledge to be the tip of the spear for residents of the First Ward fighting against unfair rent increases and meritless evictions.

 • PROTECT HOMEOWNERS